BA (Honours) Interior Design

 Bookmark or share this page

-• Engage with live projects mirroring the experience of design employment.
+• Engage with live projects that mirror the experience of design practice.

-• Work in facilities that include specialist workshops and an open studio environment.
+• Work in facilities including specialist workshops and an open studio environment.

-• Visit design consultancies and industrial facilities to learn about design professions.
+• Visit design consultancies and industrial facilities to learn about interior design in a professional context.

-• Work on a diverse range of projects before specialising in your area of interest.
+• Work on a diverse range of projects including retail, office, bars and restaurants before specialising in your area of interest.

 Fees – home and EU students